coq/coq/doc/sphinx/language/core/records.rst

 .. flag:: Printing Projections

-   This flag activates the dot notation for printing.
+   This :term:`flag` activates the dot notation for printing.

    .. example::